korzhcom-content/easyquery.net-docs-astro/src/content/docs/tutorials/attaching-extra-data-to-query-client-side.md

 ---
-title: Attaching extra data to a query on the client-side
+title: 'Attaching extra data to a query on the client-side '
 slug: tutorials/attaching-extra-data-to-query-client-side
+sidebar:
+  order: 100
 ---

 ## Problem